microtrain/bootcamp/03-BashScripting/01-Basics.md

 ## Exercise 4 - Loops and Arrays

 When I think of a loop I'm usually thinking about iterating over or parsing out some sort of a list.
 This might be an array of service commands or all of the configuration files in the _/etc/apache2/sites-available/_ directory.

-In this exercise we build an array of valid service commands and iterate over those commands.
+In this exercise, we will build an array of valid service commands and iterate over those commands.

 For each element in the COMMANDS array where an element is defined by the variable COMMAND, if an element exists (meaning we have not iterated past the end of the list) ```do``` echo the value of COMMAND back to the user otherwise ```break``` the loop or _do echo the value of COMMAND until the list is done_.